 Remember that you are the most important role model for your kids.
 Your children and teens will learn their heart healthy choices and develop habits by watching you.

 If heart disease does run in your family, talk with your child’s healthcare provider about how often to have his/her cholesterol and blood pressure checked and what healthy weight ranges are per age.
-Be sure to also educate and talk with your children about the reasons for your concerns and the heart-healthy choices you are making.
+Be sure to also educate your children about the reasons for your concerns and the heart-healthy choices you are making.

-Let’s lower the risk of heart disease in kids together!
+In conclusion, let’s lower the risk of heart disease in kids together!